-An entity shall disclose information that enables users of its financial statements to evaluate the nature and extent of risks

-- The disclosures required by paragraphs 33-42 focus on the risks that arise from financial instruments and how they have been managed.
-These risks typically include, but are not limited to, credit risk, liquidity risk and market risk. - Providing qualitative disclosures in the context of quantitative disclosures enables users to link related disclosures and hence form an overall picture of the nature and extent of risks arising from financial instruments.
+- 31 An entity shall disclose information that enables users of its financial statements to evaluate the nature and extent of risks arising from financial instruments to which the entity is exposed at the end of the reporting period. - 32 The disclosures required by paragraphs 33-42 focus on the risks that arise from financial instruments and how they have been managed.
+These risks typically include, but are not limited to, credit risk, liquidity risk and market risk. - 32A Providing qualitative disclosures in the context of quantitative disclosures enables users to link related disclosures and hence form an overall picture of the nature and extent of risks arising from financial instruments.
 The interaction between qualitative and quantitative disclosures contributes to disclosure of information in a way that better enables users to evaluate an entity's exposure to risks.